-Phase 1 Action

-Administered by the Executive Assistant to the Chief Constable and Corporate Services Manager.
+Phase 1 Action Administered by the Executive Assistant to the Chief Constable and Corporate Services Manager.
 Introductory Letter Send welcome letter and schedule Oath of Office.
 Coordinate administration of the Oath of Office.

-Orientation Package

-(To be completed within 2 weeks of Upon taking Oath of Office, an orientation package will be provided to the Member.

-appointment.)
-The Orientation package will:

-provide key material to inform and educate the appointee about the Board and Department's governance framework, services, operations, current/emerging issues, and strategies

-outline the various administrative and general details associated with the Board member's appointment

-serve to assist the member in becoming familiar with their role as a Board member, the DPB and the DPD through sufficient foundational knowledge

-Orientation material (electronic or printed) will include:

-Board meetings calendar

-Delta Police Board Manual

-B.C.
-Police Board Handbook

-Chart of member appointments & terms
+Orientation Package (To be completed within 2 weeks of appointment.)
+Upon taking Oath of Office, an orientation package will be provided to the Member.
+The Orientation package will: provide key material to inform and educate the appointee about the Board and Department's governance framework, services, operations, current/emerging issues, and strategies outline the various administrative and general details associated with the Board member's appointment serve to assist the member in becoming familiar with their role as a Board member, the DPB and the DPD through sufficient foundational knowledge Orientation material (electronic or printed) will include: • Board meetings calendar • Delta Police Board Manual • B.C.
+Police Board Manual • Chart of member appointments & terms • Member biographies • Board portal user manual

-Member biographies

-Board portal user manual

 Phase 1 Action

 Previous month's agenda package

-• Police Act - Part 5: Municipal Police Boards
+Police Act - Part 5: Municipal Police Boards

 DPD Organizational Chart

 DPD Risk Register

 Executive Management Team biographies

 DPD Annual Community Report

-DPD Community Safety & Well-being Plan
+DPD Community Safety &amp; Well-being Plan

-• training/education opportunities
+training/education opportunities

 Honorarium information (and forms)

 Committee information

 (Additional materials may be included, depending on instructions of the Board and the needs of the new Board member.)

 Review/Acknowledge Code of Conduct/Conflict of Interest Guidelines

 Provide Conflict of Interest Declaration form and obtain returned signed copy.

-Phase 2 Action Photos & Biography Administered by the Schedule and coordinate taking of photo (for HQ wall and DPB Executive Assistant to webpage). the Chief Constable.
+Phase 2 Action Photos & Biography Administered by the Executive Assistant to the Chief Constable.
+Schedule and coordinate taking of photo (for HQ wall and DPB webpage).
 Obtain biographical details for website, and publish the same with photo.
-Administered by In-Person Orientation Session Corporate Services Manager.
-Schedule member in-person orientation session.
+Administered by Corporate Services Manager.
+In-Person Orientation Session Schedule member in-person orientation session.